jafarilab/ocrRBBR/README.md

 A toy dataset example is provided in example/.
 Please see following examples for instructions.

 ## Inference of OCR-Driven Boolean Rules in Bulk Multiome Datasets
-## Run ocrRBBR_bulk to infer OCR-driven Boolean rules for a gene

 ```R
 ocrRBBR_bulk(
   rnaseq_data  = rnaseq_data,      # Matrix of RNA-seq gene expression (genes × samples)